wkumari/draft-wkumari-owe/README.md

    called the 4-Way Handshake ( see IEEE 802.11-2012 (or the summary at https://en.wikipedia.org/wiki/IEEE_802.11i-2004#The_four-
    way_handshake )), which includes nonces from both the client and the AP.
-Unfortunately, this doesn't use a public key exchange (like DH), and so an attacker who can watch the initial client association can derive the user's encryption key.
+Unfortunately, this doesn't use a public key exchange protocol, and so an attacker who can watch the initial client association can derive the user's encryption key.
 This is a weakness in WPA2-PSK, and not specific to OWE.